Karacabey horse: Characteristics

+Breed history

 After the establishment of Turkey as an independent nation, the Turks bred horses they called Karacabey at the Karacabey Stud.
 They were developed by crossing a Turkish strain of Arabians bred specifically for racing with the native Anadolu breeds.

 High quality show jumpers began to be imported from France and Germany, and the Karacabey breed was forgotten in favor of the exotic breeds.
 Another reason for its decline was competition from motor vehicles; the government decided there was no longer a need for this horse.